PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/search-engines-listing.md

 ### Pagination

 The pagination can be selected by using the navigation widget, with the numbers and left and right sided arrows on the bottom-right of the UI.
 Search Engines lists can be displayed as 20, 50, 100, 300 and 1000 entries in a one page, by using a dropdown at the bottom-center of the UI.

+## Multistoring

+Once the entry of Search Engine is added in separate Multistore, it affects all the rest of Multistores in the same way.
+The management will be done in all Multistores simultaneously.